smarie/python-pytest-steps/docs/api_reference.md

  - `steps`: a list of test steps that this step depends on.
 They can be anything, but typically they are non-test (not prefixed with 'test') functions.
  - `fail_instead_of_skip`: if set to True, the test will be marked as failed instead of skipped when the dependencies have not succeeded.

+## `pytest-harvest` fixtures

+`step_bag` forces the pytest-harvest `results_bag` fixture to have `@one_fixture_per_step` behavior.
+This is intended for generator mode, where the results bag is by default a cross-step fixture, but it does not hurt to use it in explicit mode.

+Conversely, `cross_bag` forces the pytest-harvest `results_bag` fixture to have `@cross_step_fixture` behavior.
+This is intended for use in explicit mode, where the results_bag is by default one-per-step, but it does not hurt to use it in generator mode.

+As with any fixture, you simply declare you want one of these as an argument to your test function, and pytest takes over from there.

 ## `pytest-harvest` utility methods